 Admittedly my favourite engine is 90008 -

 In a academic context I have acquired an undergraduate degree with Honors in Transport and a Masters degree in Transport Engineering and Operations.
-In addition I hold charter status of the Chartered Institute of Logistics and Transport (CILT) which was awarded to me in 2008.
-The academic study over the years has equipped me with various knowledge and experience including studying railways when I was at University.
+In addition I hold charter status of the Chartered Institute of Logistics and Transport (CILT).
+The academic studies equipped me with bespoke skills, knowledge and experience including studying railways when I was at University.

 As for my working life I have become a specialist in railway operational planning which focuses on areas such as capacity analysis, train planning, diagramming, calculating headway’s and much more.
 This is also a keen interest of mine and overlaps (excuse the pun) into the hobby element of trains and class 90s.
 Away from the working environment and train world, other interests include cycling, participating in charity events, cooking, reading and travel (mostly in a railway context), and looking after this website.It is my aim to add more people’s profiles here in due course (subject to their approval and willingness) to disclose such information over the Internet.
 That leaves me to say that if you wish to ask me any questions etc, then please do get in touch where I shall try and help and give a response in the shortest time possible subject to normal time constraints.